 Gather & Analyze the Data

-When you have identified the problem and the information you need and established benchmarks, you can then determine how to gather and analyze your information.
+When you have identified the problem, gathered the information you need, and established benchmarks, you can determine how to gather and analyze your information.
 You’ll consider what data you may already have available and what new data you may need.

 As we mentioned earlier, your software tools will often have data readily available for you.
 Other data you already have may come from previous survey results, resumes and personality assessments, company goals and key performance indicators (KPIs), etc.

-If you need new information to make the best, most informed decision, consider new team surveys (Slack is a great tool for running frequent informal surveys) or adding new questions or areas of discussion to your performance review process.
+If you need new information to make the best, most informed decision, consider new team surveys or adding new questions or areas of discussion to your performance review process.
+ClickUp is a cost-effective tool for running frequent informal surveys—check out our detailed ClickUp review to learn how its customizable forms and workflow automation can transform your feedback collection.

 Benefits of Workforce Analytics